SainsburyWellcomeCentre/aeon_docs/src/user/tutorials.md

 (target-tutorials)=
 # Tutorials
-These tutorials introduce Aeon's experimental and data pipelines in a goal-oriented, learning-focused way.
+These tutorials offer a guided introduction to Aeon's experimental and data pipelines.
-They are designed to help you build foundational understanding&mdash;how the Aeon ecosystem works and how its components relate.
+They are designed to help you build foundational understanding of how the Aeon ecosystem works and how its components relate.

-Unlike the [how-to guides](target-how-to), which focus on specific tasks, tutorials support your broader learning journey.
+While the [how-to guides](target-how-to) focus on accomplishing specific tasks, these tutorials support your broader learning journey.
-We also provide a [template workflow](aeon-template-github:) to demonstrate the core building blocks of an experimental acquisition system using Aeon.
+You can also explore our [template workflow](aeon-template-github:) to see how Aeon's core building blocks come together in a complete experimental acquisition system.

+Browse the tutorials below to get started:
 :::{toctree}
 :maxdepth: 1
 :glob: